influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/_index.md

 {{% note %}}
 #### Docker users

-For information about how to upgrade from InfluxDB 1.x to 2.0 when using Docker, see [Upgrade from InfluxDB 1.x to 2.0 with Docker](/influxdb/v2.0/upgrade/v1-to-v2/docker/).
+To upgrade from InfluxDB 1.x to InfluxDB 2.0 using Docker, see [Upgrade from InfluxDB 1.x to 2.0 with Docker](/influxdb/v2.0/upgrade/v1-to-v2/docker/).
 {{% /note %}}